Jeep Boat Jeep Tour – La Fortuna / Monteverde – Departure 8am and 2pm

 Arenal Volcano National Park

-Volcano National Park, situated in northern Costa Rica, derives its name from the Arenal Volcano, one of the country’s most active volcanoes.
-Encompassing 12,016 hectares (29,692 acres), the park forms part of the Arenal Tilarán Conservation Area.
+Arenal Volcano National Park, located in northern Costa Rica, owes its name to the Arenal Volcano, one of the country’s most active volcanoes.
+Spanning 12,016 hectares (29,692 acres), the park is part of the Arenal Tilarán Conservation Area.

-The park showcases a diverse array of ecosystems, such as rainforests, cloud forests, and hot springs, and hosts a rich variety of flora and fauna, including over 500 bird species, 120 mammal species, and 120 reptile and amphibian species.
-Iconic animals found in the park include howler monkeys, sloths, toucans, and jaguars.
+The park features a diverse range of ecosystems, including rainforests, cloud forests, and hot springs, and harbors a wide variety of flora and fauna, with over 500 bird species, 120 mammal species, and 120 reptile and amphibian species.
+Among the iconic animals inhabiting the park are howler monkeys, sloths, toucans, and jaguars.

-Standing at 1,633 meters (5,358 feet) tall, the Arenal Volcano serves as the park’s focal point.
-Visitors can hike to the volcano’s crater to enjoy breathtaking views of the surrounding landscape.
-Additionally, the park offers several hiking trails winding through the rainforest, providing opportunities to observe wildlife and explore unique geological features.
+Rising 1,633 meters (5,358 feet) above sea level, the Arenal Volcano stands as the central attraction of the park.
+Visitors can hike to the volcano’s crater, offering awe-inspiring vistas of the surrounding scenery.
+Furthermore, the park boasts numerous hiking trails meandering through the rainforest, providing opportunities for wildlife observation and exploration of unique geological formations.

-A popular activity in the park is relaxing in the hot springs, naturally heated by the volcano’s activity.
-Several hot springs resorts near the park offer various services and amenities.
-Parque Nacional Volcán Arenal is a must-visit destination for nature and adventure enthusiasts, offering a blend of stunning landscapes, biodiversity, and volcanic phenomena.
+A favored pastime in the park involves indulging in the hot springs, naturally heated by the volcano’s activity.
+Adjacent to the park, several hot springs resorts cater to visitors with various services and amenities.
+Parque Nacional Volcán Arenal emerges as an essential destination for nature enthusiasts and adventure seekers alike, blending stunning landscapes, biodiversity, and volcanic marvels.

 Arenal Volcano National Park